 There is some overlap between games available on the SNES and the Sega Genesis Mini, such as a version of Street Fighter II, but many of the games were exclusive to the console.
 These include Contra: Hard Corps, Castlevania: Bloodlines, Sonic the Hedgehog, Phantasy Star IV, and Ecco the Dolphin.

 Even better?
-The Sega Genesis Mini is not expensive.
+Theis not expensive.
 It launched at $80 but has gone on sale several times, occasionally for less than half its standard retail price.
 It’s also much easier to find than Nintendo’s systems.